MCP Servers

 Remote Server

-Remotely hosted and maintained by the app.
+Remotely hosted and maintained by a 3rd party app.

 Open Source Community Server